nodeGame/nodegame/README.md

 To keep your development version code base up to date you can use the script in `bin/pull-all.sh` (Mac/Linux only).

-### Code contributions
+## Code contributions

 Code contributions are welcome, please keep in mind default [Code Conventions](http://javascript.crockford.com/code.html).
 Take special care in deleting all trailing white spaces, removeing any `debugger` statement left in the code, and always add an empty line at the end of each file.
-All comments are automatically process using the [docker](http://jbt.github.io/docker/src/docker.js.html).
+All comments are automatically processed using [docker](http://jbt.github.io/docker/src/docker.js.html).

 ## License